NadyaNayme/BetterBuffsBar/readme.md

 ## Known Issues

+- Trying to update the Number of buffs per row setting can be... finnicky. :) It can take a few clicks.
+I'll be adding -/+ buttons instead that can be clicked to adjust reliably.
 - UI Scale >100% results in it being cut off
 - Rapid movement of camera can cause FSOA Buff to be detected with 120s time.
 FSOA detection is super fragile (matching on 15 pixels...).
 If someone can make a better transparent buff icon this can be improved.
 - Overloads with <10s remaining can't be tracked due to the buff fading in and out.
 Ask a Jmod to please stop expiring buffs from doing that.
 Alt 1 can't track them properly. :)